 Planning your Bali road trip: where to go in Bali

-Tourists who head straight for Bali’s famous party areas, such as Kuta, are often disappointed, but there are so many more beautiful places to go in Bali.
+Tourists who head straight for Bali’s famous party areas, such as Kuta, are often disappointed.
+But there are so many more beautiful places to go in Bali.
 If you are planning a backpacking Bali trip, the first step is to outline what you’d like to see and do on the island.

 Planning a trip to Bali?
 Make sure you pack Lonely Planet’s excellent Bali travel guide book.